Google to invest data center and green energy in Denmark

-COPENHAGEN (Reuters) - Alphabet Inc’s (GOOGL.O) Google will invest 4.5 billion Danish crowns ($690 mln) in building a new data center in Fredericia, Denmark, its Danish business said on Tuesday.
+COPENHAGEN (Reuters) - Alphabet Inc’s Google will invest 4.5 billion Danish crowns ($690 mln) in building a new data center in Fredericia, Denmark, its Danish business said on Tuesday.

 Google has also decided to actively pursue new green investment opportunities in Denmark and is evaluating a number of projects within onshore and offshore wind energy and solar energy, it said without naming any business partners.

-Denmark is home to a large wind energy sector including turbine maker Vestas Wind Systems (VWS.CO) and offshore wind farm developer Orsted (ORSTED.CO).
+Denmark is home to a large wind energy sector including turbine maker Vestas Wind Systems and offshore wind farm developer Orsted.

 Google said in September it had signed a 10-year deal to buy renewable energy from three new wind farms that are being built in Finland and which will power one of its data centers.